ember-learn/guides-source/guides/release/components-update/component-state.md

 While you can accomplish a lot in Ember using HTML templating, you'll need JavaScript to make your application interactive.

-Let's start with a really simple example, a counter component.
+Let's start with a small example, a counter component.
 When the user presses the `+` button, the count will increase by 1.
 When the user presses the `-` button, the count will decrease by 1.

 First, let's start with the HTML.